-With the right tricks up your sleeve, you can keep your cat comfy and calm while navigating her heat cycle.
+With the right tricks up your sleeve, you can keep your cat comfy and calm as she manages her heat cycle.
 Let's unravel the mystery and help you manage this situation like a pro!

 What Does It Mean for a Cat To Be in Heat?